desmos-labs/mainnet/PARAMETERS.md

 # Genesis Parameters

 DESMOS will be running with the following parameters at genesis.
-Most of the parameters can be updated by using a `ParameterChangeProposal` in `Governance` module.
-Only changes of parameters from `Cosmos SDK` modules are listed below.
+Most of the parameters can be updated by using a `ParameterChangeProposal` and the `x/gov` module.
+Below we list only the changes to the parameters from the  Cosmos SDK modules.
+All the other parameters values are going to be the default ones.

 ## Base